mvm/cxtempl/README.md

 building an application and distributions.
 In the file `setup.py` the variables such as the project name, version, packages, dependencies and others should be configured.

+## Running tests

+To run the tests, install `pytest` using pip and run it in the project's root folder.